X

 About Turquoise - History and Introduction

-Turquoise is a sky-blue or green translucent to opaque basic aluminum phosphate that contains copper.
-It has been prized as a gemstone for millennia.
+Turquoise, one of the oldest known gemstones, has captivated cultures and civilizations for thousands of years with its striking blue and green hues.
 The name "turquoise" comes from the French "turqueise", meaning "Turkish stone", because it was first transported to Europe via a Turkish nation.
 The color that we recognize as turquoise was named after this gemstone.
+We have a diverse selection of turquoise for sale.

 Turquoise Cabochon